-Transfer credit will be allowed from other accredited and recognized art departments so long as the credit earned is compatible with program and course requirements within this department, and reflects a grade of “C” or better.
-The department will not accept more than 50% of the required BFA professional degree credits from other institutions.
+Transfer credit will be allowed from other accredited and recognized schools of art so long as the credit earned is compatible with program and course requirements within this school, and reflects a grade of “C” or better.
+The school will not accept more than 50% of the required BFA professional degree credits from other institutions.

 Off-Campus Study Requirement

 Each student is required to complete an approved off-campus study experience each semester in the program.
 This may involve a field trip to an urban center which could include visits to major art collections.

 The Fulbright College research/analytical writing requirement for art majors, B.A. and B.F.A. degrees, will be fulfilled in Art History courses 4833, 4843, 4853, 4863, 4873, 4933, 4943, 4963, and 4973.
 May also be an honors thesis in art history (only).